akeneo/pim-docs/cookbook/import_export/create-connector.rst

 These items provide their expected configurations to be used.

-For instance, to import a CSV file as products, the reader read each lines, the processor transform a line to a product, and the writer ensures to save each product.
+For instance, to import a CSV file as products, the reader reads each line, the processor transforms them into products, and the writer then saves the products.

-Create a bundle
+Create a Bundle
 ---------------

 Create a new bundle that extends Connector :